Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation: Results

-At the lower level, we train a network to approximate the local operator $u(\bx, \theta; \wnn)$ by minimizing the local operator loss with respect to the weights of the neural network.
-At the upper level, we sample the PDE parameters $\theta$ from the posterior distribution $P(\theta|D)$.
+At the upper level, we sample the PDE parameters $\theta$ from the posterior distribution using Hamiltonian Monte Carlo (HMC)~\cite{nealMCMCUsingHamiltonian2011}.
+At the lower level, we train a network to approximate the local operator by minimizing the local operator loss with respect to the weights of the neural network.

-Hereafter, for notational convenience, we assume that quantities that do not depend explicitly on $\wnn$ are exact.
-For example, $u(\bx, \theta)$ is used to denote the exact local or global operator (depending on context), and $u(\cdot, \theta)$ is the exact solution of the PDE at $\theta$.
-PDE solutions computed using numerical methods (e.g., finite element or finite difference methods) on a fine grid are also considered exact, as they are generally more accurate than neural network approximations \cite{grossmannCanPhysicsinformedNeural2024, mcgreivyWeakBaselinesReporting2024}. $U(\theta)$ denotes the potential energy of the exact PDE solution $u(\cdot, \theta)$ given $\theta$.
-The explicit presence of $\wnn$ is taken to indicate neural network approximations of the corresponding quantities.
-For example, $u(\bx, \theta; \wnn)$ is the neural network approximation of the local operator at $\theta$, and $U(\theta, \wnn)$ denotes the potential energy of the function $u(\cdot, \theta; \wnn)$.